top of page

 Many of Greene’s readers and critics agree that Machiavelli’s laws resemble Greene’s.
 Except that the latter uses real-life examples to demonstrate the laws.
 In addition, he employs philosophical quotations to elucidate his ideas.

-Key Idea #1 Get people to rely on you
+Key Idea 1 Get people to rely on

 Many people think that building relationships with strong supervisors is essential to having an impact at work.
 Greene suggests that you avoid it.